felixjwong/covid19/README.md

 ### Modeling

-The model develops a modified SIR/SEIR model for modeling the effects of decreased mobility on the transmission dynamics of COVID-19.
+We developed a modified SIR/SEIR model for modeling the effects of decreased mobility on the transmission dynamics of COVID-19.
 The model is simulated by a script, SIR.m.
 To run it, simply execute
 ```sh
 SIR
 ```
 in MATLAB.
-You may change the model parameters directly in the script.
+You may change the model parameters, including <i>&alpha;</i> and <i>&alpha;</i>\*, directly in the script.
 To simulate the SEIR model, change the SEIR flag to <b>True</b> before running the script:
 ```sh
 SEIR = 1
 ```